Fire Alarm System - Plan Submittal and Inspection Requirements

 This tag must be completed during inspection in detail and placed in the plastic sleeve (recommended) attached to the front of Fire Alarm Control Panel door in front of any other tag.
 The tag shall indicate the servicing company, technicians name and number, date and nature of the impairment or what corrective action is necessary, and shall remain attached until all conditions are corrected.
 The tag should be punched, with correct month and year, to indicate the date the servicing company placed the red tag on the system.

 The property owner shall be notified of the placement of a yellow tag immediately.
-The Fire Marshal's Office shall be notified by the servicing companies monthly report emailed to the Fire Alarm Reviewer (John Rodgers) by the 10th of each month.
+The Fire Marshal's Office shall be notified by the servicing companies monthly report emailed to the Fire Alarm Reviewer (Chip Taylor) by the 10th of each month.
+GREEN TAG

 This tag is for Fire Department Inspection use for verifying qualified and licensed alarm contractors are properly inspecting and testing the Fire Alarm system according to NFPA 72.